jaredgorski/arpx/README.md

 ### Processes

 The `processes` key in an Arpx profile is a mapping of process configuration objects.
-For each entry in the `processes` mapping, its key is the process's name and its value is the process configuration object.
+For each entry in the `processes` mapping, the key is the process's name and the value is the process configuration object.

 ### Log monitors

 The `processes` key in an Arpx profile is a mapping of log monitor configuration objects.
-For each entry in the `log_monitors` mapping, its key is the log monitor's name and its value is the log monitor configuration object.
+For each entry in the `log_monitors` mapping, the key is the log monitor's name and the value is the log monitor configuration object.